Bali Electrical Plug: You Might Need an Adapter?

 If You’re From Europe

 Good news, Europeans!
 If you’re coming from most parts of Europe, your devices with a standard European plug will plug right into Bali’s outlets without an issue.
-Bali uses Type C and Type F plugs—the same ones you’ll find across mainland Europe.
+Bali uses Type C and Type F plugs, which you’ll find across mainland Europe.
 No adapter?
 No problem!

-But if you’re from the UK, Ireland, Cyprus, or Malta, it’s a different story.
+But it’s a different story if you’re from the UK, Ireland, Cyprus, or Malta.
 Those countries use a different plug type (hello, Type G), so you’ll need a plug adapter to fit Bali’s round sockets.
-Pro tip: grab one before your trip because hunting for one in Bali can be a hassle.
+Pro tip: Grab one before your trip because hunting for one in Bali can be a hassle.

 For Aussies, Canadians, Singaporeans, and More